BestoWaifu02/app-Clima/README.md

 # App-Clima (Vanilla JS)

 ### Description
-> **An example developing with webpack to create a app with pure JS, this app consults an API and gives the weather from the location that you consulted**
+> **An example developing with webpack to create an app with pure JS, this app consults an API and gives the weather from the location that you consulted**

 ## Technologies employed